codingbyfreddish/Portfolio-Project-1/README.md

 * All the course material from [CI's 'Full Stack Developer'](https://codeinstitute.net/se/full-stack-software-development-diploma/) curriculum leading up to this project.

 * [Kevin Powell](https://www.youtube.com/kepowob) for the usage of flexbox.
 * [Stack Overflow](https://stackoverflow.com/) for various things along the project.
 * [Font Awesome](https://fontawesome.com) is used for all the icons.
 * [Google Fonts](https://googlefonts.com) is used for the text fonts.
+* Text from the About Us/Who are we section are translated from [Vamos Padel Club](https://vamospadelclub.se/om-hallen-och-vamos-padel-club/)

 ### Media
 * All images are taken from [Freepik](freepik.com)
-* Text from the About Us/Who are we? section are translated from [Vamos Padel Club](https://vamospadelclub.se/om-hallen-och-vamos-padel-club/)

 ## Acknowledgments
-* **My Mentor Ronan McClelland was a invaluable help on the way with tips and resources to help me overcome every obsticle i faced.
+* **My Mentor Ronan McClelland was a invaluable help with tips and resources to help me overcome every obsticle i faced.
 Can't thank him enough.**